RealKinetic/locust_k8s/Blog_part_1.md

 The `-t` argument tags our container with a name, `goexample`, in this case.

+If you would like to pull the [image](https://hub.docker.com/r/lyddonb/goexample/) down instead run:

+    $ docker pull lyddonb/goexample

 Now that we've created our container we can run it with the following:

     $ docker run -it -p=8080:8080 \